 Actual expenditures for the Board’s previous fiscal year.

-The budget must clearly distinguish between the operational costs of the Board and the costs paid by the Board on behalf of the Board’s .
+The budget must clearly distinguish between the operational costs of the Board and the costs paid by the Board on behalf of the Board’s subrecipients.
 For example, rent paid by the Board for Texas Workforce Center facilities must be separate from the cost of facilities for Board offices.
 Expense categories similar to the following must be used to identify expense items in the Board’s submitted operating budget:

 Personnel costs (salaries and wages)